 Like these outfit ideas?
 If so, please pin them to your Pinterest board so your friends and family can see them too.

-Wrapping it upClimate is what you want, weather is what you get.
-Click To Tweet
+Wrapping it upClimate is what you want, weather is what you get. #wx #HighLatitudeStyle Click To Tweet

 Thus, dressing for the weather is always a good idea.
 Also when packing for a vacation check the long term forecast first and pack with that in mind.
-You can find more about how to dress for rainy weather or how to pack for a vacation at these links.
+You can find more about how to dress for rainy weather at the link.

 Don’t let the right outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.